Preparing for a Texas Divorce? Consider These Steps

 Negotiate Your Child Custody Arrangements

-As hard as divorce is on you, it is likely to be even more difficult for your children.
-If you and your divorcing spouse can find a middle ground on the matter of child custody, you can spare your children some of the heartache involved in divorce.
+As hard as divorce is on you, it will likely be even more difficult for your children.
+If you and your divorcing spouse can find a middle ground on child custody, you can spare your children some of the heartache involved in divorce.

-Even if you and your spouse do not see eye-to-eye on the issue of child custody from the outset, the option of mediation is available.
-You will be best prepared to negotiate effectively if you have a good understanding of your priorities regarding child custody arrangements.
+Even if you and your spouse do not see eye-to-eye on the issue of child custody from the outset, mediation is available.
+You will be best prepared to negotiate effectively if you understand your priorities regarding child custody arrangements.

 Outline Your Priorities

-You have your own unique divorce priorities.
-It is essential to recognize and vocalize these priorities as well as you can.
+Instead, you should focus on your own unique divorce priorities.
+Recognizing and vocalizing these priorities as well as you can is essential.
 You cannot strategize an effective plan to reach your goals if you are not able to outline your goals.

 Review all of the following significant components of divorce and consider which are most important to you and which are open to compromise: